RebelCodeBase/testaid/README.rst

 - ``testvars-no-extra-vars``
     Do not add extra variables specified in ``TESTVARS_EXTRA_VARS``.

-By default, testvars does not run playbooks against the molecule host but uses your localhost instead - neither to collect variables nor to resolve jinja2 templates.
+By default, testvars does not run playbooks
+- neither to collect variables nor to resolve jinja2 templates - against the molecule host but uses localhost instead.
+If you set ``testvars-no-gather-localhost`` to true then you should be able to access the ``ansible_facts`` of the molecule host.
-If you set ``testvars-no-gather-localhost`` and ``testvars-no-resolve-localhost`` to true then testvars will take about three times as long but it will run the playbooks against your molecule host and therefore you can access its ``ansible_facts``.
+If you set ``testvars-no-resolve-localhost`` testvars will resolve the variables against your molecule host.
+When activated, both option take about three times as long.

 caching
 -------